tech-engine/goscrapy/README.md

   <img width="200" src="./logo.png">
 </p>

-**GoScrapy** aims to be a powerful open-source web scraping framework written in the Go programming language inspired by Python's Scrapy framework.
+**GoScrapy** aims to be a powerful open-source web scraping framework written in the Go and inspired by Python's Scrapy framework.
 It offers a user-friendly interface for extracting data from websites, making it an ideal tool for various data collection and analysis tasks.

 ## Getting Started
 Follow these steps to start using **GoScrapy**: